spacemaze/cppl/levitation/Levitation.md

 * Path to .cpp file with `main` function (by default it is `main.cpp`).
 * Number of parallel jobs.
 Usually it is double of number of available CPU cores.
-* Name of output file, by default it is `a.out`.
+* Name of output file, by default is `a.out`.

 Consider we want to compile project located at directory `my-project` with `main` located at `my-project/my-project.cpp`.

-Assuming we have quad-core CPU we can compile it with following command:
+Assuming we have a quad-core CPU we should run command:

 `c++l -cppl-root="my-project" -cppl-main="my-project/my-project.cpp" -cppl-j=8 -o app.out`

-If user is not fine with long complicated command-lines he could rename `my-project.cpp` to `main.cpp` and change directory to `my-project`.
+If user is not fine with long complicated command-lines, then could rename `my-project.cpp` to `main.cpp` and change directory to `my-project`.

 Then build command could be reduced to